![]() |

 Occupational Outlook Handbook A great resource for people to wanting to know more about what it means to work in a particular field, the Occupational Outlook Handbook describes what workers do on the job, working conditions, the training and education needed, earnings, and expected job prospects for a broad range of occupations.
 It is presented by the U.S. Department of Labor, Bureau of Statistics and is revised every two years.

 What Can I Do With A Major In . . .?
 Want to know what you can do with your degree?
-Check out this site hosted by the University of North Carolina.
+Check out this site hosted by the Montana State University.
 It lists job titles associated with different fields of study, skills associated with those fields (something that can be helpful when thinking about your resume or job application) and links to a career planning, professional associations and job search resources associated with different degrees.

 WannaLearn.com A great resource in general, I've linked you to the "Business & Careers: Finding a Job" page of WannaLearn.com.